PhillyChien/clarity-poc/frontend/README.md

         * **Purpose:** Displays user folders in a list or tree, allowing selection to filter todos.
 Includes options to manage folders.
         * **Key Components:**
             * Optional static filter items (e.g., "All Tasks", "Today" - requires backend support or client-side logic).
-            * List of `FolderItem.tsx` components representing user folders.
+            * List of `FolderNode.tsx` components representing user folders.
             * Button/Icon to trigger adding a new folder (likely opens `CreateFolderModal.tsx`).
             * Visual indication (highlighting) of the currently selected folder/filter.
         * **Functionality:**
             * Subscribes to `folderStore` to get the list of folders.
             * Handles user clicks on folder items to update the selected folder state (likely in `uiStore`).
-            * Provides actions (e.g., via context menu on `FolderItem`) for renaming or deleting folders, calling corresponding functions in `folderService` and updating `folderStore`.
+            * Provides actions (e.g., via context menu on `FolderNode`) for renaming or deleting folders, calling corresponding functions in `folderService` and updating `folderStore`.
             * Displays loading/error state if fetching folders fails.

     ---